 2. It has been three years since the last modification or the initial creation of the order.

 A relevant change in circumstances includes changes in the financial needs of a parent or child, changes in custody, or a 20% or greater change in income of either parent.
 A modification or appeal may also be appropriate if the initial support order was unfair.
+Speaking with a modification lawyer in Kansas City can help you understand the process.

 FAQs